Tennai Watson: Charlton Athletic

 On 1 September 2023, Watson signed for League One club Charlton Athletic on a two-year contract.

 On 30 May 2025, it was confirmed Watson would leave the club following the conclusion of his contract.

 Barnsley

 On 8 August 2025, Watson signed a one-year deal at Barnsley.

+On 17 May 2026, it was announced that Watson would leave the club following the conclusion of his contract.